Byron-Farrell/cpp-algorithms/InsertionSort/README.md

 `5 > 10` is false so we move on.

-The end of the array is reach and the program terminates. the array is now sorted.
+The end of the array is reached and the program terminates. the array is now sorted.

 ## Code Example